NFL Winners and Losers: Matt Eberflus' days as Bears coach have to be numbered after awful decision

 Jackson seems to be settling into the Ravens' new offensive scheme.
 Despite plenty of injuries around him, Jackson had two rushing touchdowns and two passing touchdowns to Andrews, one of which was a beautiful throw and catch in the end zone.
 The Ravens improved to 3-1, and have to be thankful Jackson didn't go anywhere this offseason.

-Puka Nacua: The Los Angeles Rams didn’t have a lot of draft picks this year, but they hit an absolute grand slam in the fifth round.
+Puka Nacua: The Los Angeles Rams didn’t have a lot of draft picks this year, but they hit a grand slam in the fifth round.

 Nacua is already a star.
 He set an NFL record for most catches through four games to start a career on Sunday, then finished the game with a 22-yard touchdown in overtime to beat the Indianapolis Colts 29-23.